microsoftgraph/microsoft-graph-docs/api-reference/v1.0/api/driveitem-get.md

 ---
 author: JeremyKelley
-ms.author: JeremyKelley
-ms.date: 09/10/2017
+description: "Retrieve the metadata for a DriveItem in a Drive by file system path or ID." ms.date: 09/10/2017
 title: Get a file or folder
-localization_priority: Priority
+localization_priority: Normal
 ms.prod: "sharepoint"
-description: "Retrieve the metadata for a DriveItem in a Drive by file system path or ID."
 doc_type: apiPageType
 ---
 # Get a DriveItem resource